TornadoRTX/TorDar/CONTRIBUTING.md

 ## Contributing

-To contribute to Supercell Wx, please follow these steps:
+To contribute to TorDar, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your changes.